ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 - The amplitude image is the calibrated radiometric backscatter from the reference granule in sigma-nought power.
 The image is terrain corrected using a geometric correction, but not radiometrically corrected.
 - The coherence file contains values from 0.0 to 1.0, with 0.0 being completely non-coherent and 1.0 being perfectly coherent.
 - The unwrapped phase file shows the results of the phase unwrapping process.
 This is the main interferogram output.
-- The line-of-sight displacement file indicates the displacement in meters along the look direction of the sensor (perpendicular to the direction of movement of the satellite).
+- The line-of-sight displacement file indicates the displacement in meters along the look direction of the sensor.
-- The vertical displacement is generated from the line of sight displacement values and the DEM, and makes assumptions that likely do not hold true for most deformation processes that are impacted by horizontal motion as well as vertical motion.
+- The vertical displacement is generated from the line of sight displacement values, and makes the assumption that deformation only occurs in the vertical direction.
+Note that this assumption may not hold true in cases where the deformation also has a horizontal component.
 - The look vectors &#966 and &#952 describe the elevation and orientation angles of the sensor's look direction.
 - The DEM file gives the local terrain heights in meters, with a geoid correction applied.
 - The water mask image has pixels with a value of 0 for water and 1 for land.